intel/neural-compressor/docs/distributed.md

 ### Option2: user defined training function

-LPOT supports User defined training function for distributed training which requires user to modify training script following horovod requirements.
+Neural Compressor supports User defined training function for distributed training which requires user to modify training script following horovod requirements.
 We provide a MNIST example to show how to do that and following are the steps for PyTorch.

 - Partition dataset via DistributedSampler: